-Eligibility: All 54 teams at the RBPC are eligible to receive this prize, but it is anticipated that the Houston Angel Network Investment Prize will be awarded to a semi-finalist or finalist, as selected by the Houston Angel Network.
+Eligibility: All 42 teams at the RBPC are eligible to receive this prize, but it is anticipated that the Houston Angel Network Investment Prize will be awarded to a semi-finalist or finalist, as selected by the Houston Angel Network.
 The prize is contingent on due diligence and usually includes pitching to the larger HAN team.

 The Indus Entrepreneurs (TiE), founded in 1992 in Silicon Valley by a group of successful entrepreneurs, corporate executives, and senior professionals with roots in the Indus region, has grown to become one of the largest entrepreneurship groups in the world.
 TiE currently has 15,000 members in 61 chapters across 14 countries, including a vibrant chapter in Houston.
 TiE’s mission is to foster entrepreneurship by generating and nurturing our next generation of entrepreneurs.
 We do this through mentoring, networking, education, incubating, and investing.
 The TiE Houston Angel Investment Prize has been formed by TiE angel investors from Houston and globally.

-Eligibility: All 44 teams at the RBPC are eligible to receive this prize, regardless of where a team finishes at the competition, but it is anticipated that the TiE Angel Investment Prize will be awarded to a Finalist at the RBPC, as selected by the TiE Angels, most likely in the form of a Convertible Debt Note, after due diligence is completed.
+Eligibility: All 42 teams at the RBPC are eligible to receive this prize, regardless of where a team finishes at the competition, but it is anticipated that the TiE Angel Investment Prize will be awarded to a Finalist at the RBPC, as selected by the TiE Angels, most likely in the form of a Convertible Debt Note, after due diligence is completed.